Third Sunday of Advent (C)

 By the time they went out to John, I guess they were desperate.
 ‘Cause he was nothing like people expected.
 He was no military figure come to wrestle the Promised Land from Rome’s grasp.
 Nor did he care much for the self-righteous.
 He called them a “brood of vipers,” while taking a special interest in tax collectors and soldiers (G).
 Hardly the kind of people they’d expect the Messiah to rejoice over (cf. I).
 No, John wasn’t at all what they were looking for.

-See how easy it is to set ourselves up for disappointment?
+So it's pretty easy to set ourselves up for disappointment, isn't it?
 When we set our sights on the wrong kind of savior.
 That’s what I tried to get my friend to see: How the man she hoped would bring her true love was far less than she thought.
 In fact, when we got talking about the relationship, she mentioned a number of things that showed me she placed the wrong kind of hopes in a man who could never meet them.
-(And quite possibly – no man could).
+(And, no doubt, could any man).

 Of course, coming to see others for what they truly are, and not what we want them to be, can be a painful process.
 But it can free us to look elsewhere, to places and faces more likely to bring us what we seek.
 My friend began that process the day she stopped by.
 A week after our talk, she sent me a card where she wrote the following words: